inBeat/inbeat-website/content/top-influencers/instagram/illustrators/italy/_index.md

 ---
-title: Top 10 Illustrators Instagram Influencers In Italy In 2023
+title: Top 10 Illustrators Instagram Influencers In Italy In 2024
 description: >-
-  Find top illustrators Instagram influencers in Italy in 2023.
-Most popular hashtags: #artistsoninstagram #fantasy #makeup #mua.
+  Find top illustrators Instagram influencers in Italy in 2024.
+Most popular hashtags: #watercolor #sketch #artwork #illustration.
 platform: Instagram
-hits: 182
+hits: 190
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: Our search engine has 182 Instagram influencers like this in Italy for you to collaborate.
+text_bottom: Our platform has 190 Instagram influencers like this in Italy for you to pitch.
 profiles:
   - username: "elisatalentino"
     fullname: >-